yobta/stores/src/util/readableYobta/index.md

 # Readable Store Utility

-Creates a read-only version of the store that can only be accessed using the `last` and `observe` methods and cannot be modified externally.
+Creates a read-only version of the store that can only be accessed using the `last`, `observe` and `on` methods and cannot be modified externally.

 ```js
 import { storeYobta, readableYobta } from '@yobta/stores'